Howard Miller Clock Company: Expansion

 In 1983, the company acquired Hekman Furniture and Alexis Manufacturing.
 In 1993, the company acquired Woodmark Upholstery, and Kieninger, a German manufacturer of clock movements.

 In 2008, the company began producing a line of furniture in collaboration with Ty Pennington, then-host of ABC's Extreme Makeover: Home Edition.

 As of 2025, the company's CEO is Howard "Buzz" Miller, grandson of the company's namesake founder.

-Closure
+Reversed closure and acquisition by J.C.
+Huizenga

 In July 2025, Howard Miller announced that it would cease all of its operations, citing poor housing market conditions and the impact of tariffs in the second Trump administration on its supply chain.
 The company said that it had been unable to find a buyer to continue operations, and plans to wind down production by the end of 2025 and finish selling its remaining inventory by 2026.
 The closures will result in the loss of 195 jobs between its Michigan headquarters, a plant near Traverse City, Michigan, and two facilities in North Carolina.
 A clearance sale of outstanding inventory is ongoing at the company's headquarters, scheduled to run from November 1–8, 2025.

+On May 7, 2026, Howard Miller was acquired by the Huizenga Group, an investment firm owned by National Heritage Academies founder J.C.
+Huizenga.